Crozet Independence Day Celebration, Parade, & Fireworks

 1. Call to Order, Agenda Review, Introductions (3 minutes, Michael Monaco, CCAC chair)

-2. Approve meeting minutes (Draft August 13, 2025 CCAC meeting minutes [None yet], 2 minutes; Michael Monaco, CCAC chair)
+2. Approve meeting minutes (Draft CCAC meeting minutes from January 14, 2026, 2 minutes; Michael Monaco, CCAC chair)

 Supervisor Ann Mallek and Planning Commissioner Lonnie Murray